internship-program-hawaii-wildlife-fund

 Maui

 Our rich internship program allows people of all ages to immerse themselves in island life and culture while making a positive change in the natural world.
-Tailored for the needs of the intern, internships extend from one week to more than a month and include scholastic credit or community service options.
+Tailored for the needs of the intern, our Maui internships extend from one week to more than a month and can include scholastic credit or community-service options.
 Every year interns from across the globe work with us on projects that protect native wildlife, remove marine debris from beaches and restore native habitat.

 Hawai‘i Island

 Select college and graduate-level internship opportunities are also available on Hawai‘i Island based on current resources, team capacity and project needs.
-These opportunities are generally focused on more directed studies related to marine debris (removal, accumulation, prevention), anchialine ecosystems, dry-forest plant communities, and other research projects related to our fieldwork in Ka‘ū.
-For example, HWF has hosted graduate interns through the University of Hawai‘i at Hilo’s Tropical Conservation Biology & Environmental Science master’s program for the past several years.
-Please contact us for more info.
+Priority is given to local residents or those with existing connections to Hawaiʻi.
+These opportunities are generally focused on more directed studies related to marine debris (removal, accumulation, prevention), anchialine ecosystems (research, restoration), dry-forest / coastal strand plant communities, and other research projects related to our fieldwork in Ka‘ū.
+For example, HWF has hosted interns through the University of Hawai‘i at Hilo’s Tropical Conservation Biology & Environmental Science master’s graduate program and their undergraduate Marine Option Program for the past several years.
+Hawaiʻi Island summer internships are FULL / closed for 2024, and we are currently only accepting applications for the upcoming school year / summer of 2025.

 Please do NOT apply until you research travel & housing options on the island you would like to intern on!
 Currently travel and housing is expensive/difficult in Hawai‘i.
 Apply only if travel and housing costs are feasible for you.